GU-CLASP/multimodal-sentence-acceptability/README.md

 Hyewon Jang, Nikolai Ilinykh, Sharid Loáiciga, Jey Han Lau, Shalom Lappin, **Predicting Sentence Acceptability Judgments in Multimodal Contexts**, _to appear at CMCL 2026_ [(arxiv)](https://arxiv.org/abs/2602.20918).

-Human participants and vision language models (VLMs) rated acceptability of an English sentence on a scale of 1 (very unnatural) - 4 (very natural), which was preceded by a relevant visual context (R), irrelevant visual context (I), and no contexts (N).
+Human participants and vision language models (VLMs) rated acceptability of English sentences on a scale of 1 (very unnatural) - 4 (very natural).
+The sentences were preceded by a relevant visual context (R), irrelevant visual context (I), and no contexts (N).

 ---